filterpaper/filterpaper.github.io/qmk/workflow.md

-# Building QMK with GitHub Action Workflow
+# QMK with GitHub Workflow

-QMK firmware can be compiled entirely on GitHub using Action workflow, without any tools installed locally.
-To begin, you will need a GitHub account setup.
+Building QMK firmware locally with a `git` clone of a fork and `gcc` tools can consume a lot of disk disk disk space.
+This is an alternative build environment that can be setup and run entirely on GitHub using Action workflow on a single userspace repository.
+To begin, you will need an account on [GitHub](https://github.com/).

 # Create a Keymap

 Start by visiting the [QMK Configurator](https://config.qmk.fm/#/) site.
-Select your keyboard from the drop-down list, and layout.
+Select your keyboard from the drop-down list (and choose a layout if required).
 Use your GitHub username for the `Keymap Name` field, e.g.:

 ![workflow1](workflow1.png)

-Customise the keymap according to your preference.
-Click on the download icon next to `KEYMAP.JSON` to save the layout file into your computer.
-Rename it to your keyboard name, e.g. `cradio.json`, and note its location.
+Customise the key map according to your preference.
+When you're done, click on the download icon next to `KEYMAP.JSON` to save the layout file into your computer.
+Rename the json to your keyboard name, e.g. `cradio.json`, and note its location.

 # Create a Repository